| Home | > | Tech | > | Transmissions |

 There have been three different 5-speed transmissions used in the Oilheads.
 Some M93 and M94 transmissions are identified as such by the last three digits of the serial number, but M97 transmissions are not.
 The serial number is on the right side of the transmission, stamped vertically along the front of the case.
 When installed, it is roughly behind the right-side throttle body (shown in red in the photo to the left).

-These transmissions were used through 09/1993.
+These transmissions were used through 09/1993, so you'll only find them on the R1100RS.
 Several gears have a pronounced race-style undercut.
 Tapered roller bearings on the input shaft and an open barrel bearing on the rear of the cluster shaft.
 Replacement tapered and ball bearings are no longer available; M93 transmissions must be upgraded to the "clean bearing" design.

 Primary reduction: 35:22 (1.591)